 Yes.
-After premium-free Medicare coverage ends due to work, some persons who have returned to work may buy continued Medicare coverage, as long as they remain medically disabled.
-Some persons with low incomes and limited resources may be eligible for state assistance with these costs under various Medicare Savings Programs.
+After premium-free Medicare coverage ends due to work, you can buy continued Medicare coverage, as long as you remain medically disabled.
+If you have limited income and resources you may be eligible for state assistance with these costs under various Medicare Savings Programs.
 Your state Health and Human Services agency makes the determination about whether you qualify for this help.